Worldwide calls grow for mediation in Ethiopia's conflict | DW | 31.08.2021

 "The conflict in Tigray is deeply concerning to many African countries," Hassan Khannenje pointed out.

-The director of the Kenya-based HORN International Institute for Strategic Studies went on to enumerate several reasons, including the facts that Addis Ababa is the headquarters of the African Union (AU) and Ethiopia is the second largest country in Africa in terms of population.
+The director of the Kenya-based HORN International Institute for Strategic Studies went on to enumerate several reasons, including the fact that the headquarters of the African Union (AU) is in Addis Ababa, and that Ethiopia is the second-largest country in Africa in terms of population.

 "But, critically, it is one of the anchor states in the Horn of Africa," meaning that any instability there is bound to have implications for the whole continent, the analyst told DW.